 The temple was dark and difficult to photograph.
 So as soon as I spotted the glory of God’s daylight bathing an opening in the wall, I pranced my little ambitious tail over to it and confidently planted not one—but two—bare feet right atop the doorway's threshold; a threshold that, perhaps, not a single soul had tread upon in a thousand years or so.

 About the time the camera met my eye, ‘Stache (and everyone else) started hollering some Kurmanji-something about gettin’ my damnable feet the heck off that holy ground.
 I flailed in fear like a fish on a hook.
 What a terrible thing I had done!

 After gaining composure, I glanced at “Stache”—certain an arrest was soon to follow.
-But, I kid you not, he stood there chuckling—apparently amused!
+But, I kid you not, he stood there chuckling!

-From then on, “Stache" was astoundingly more approachable.
+From then on he was astoundingly more approachable.
 He even came over and suggested I get a photo of myself, and offered his services.
 How very thoughtful!
 I eagerly handed off my camera...hoping it might atone for my “little” doorway mishap.

-I'm still terribly sorry for having stepped on that threshold.
+Anyway, I'm still terribly sorry for what I did.
 But, ya know, maybe seeing me misstep and make a fool of myself was wonderfully ordinary; thus, wonderfully kindred—wonderfully human.
 Which, perhaps, then made me wonderfully approachable—a thing of grace more effective than my most perfectly penned words or planned presentations.

 Maybe we all need a little more brazen honesty about our missteps, for others—and for ourselves (if we're honest).
 Don't ya think?